MicrosoftDocs/azure-docs/articles/cognitive-services/Computer-vision/concept-recognizing-text.md

 ## Read API

 The Read API is similar to optical character recognition but is optimized for text-heavy images (such as documents that have been digitally scanned).
-It executes asynchronously because on larger documents it can take several minutes to return a result.
+It executes asynchronously because larger documents can take several minutes to return a result.

 The Read operation maintains the original line groupings of recognized words in its output.
 Each line comes with bounding box coordinates, and each word within the line also has its own coordinates.
 If a word was recognized with low confidence, that information is conveyed as well.
-See the Read API reference docs to learn more.
+See the [Read API reference docs](https://westus.api.cognitive.microosft.com/vision/v2.0/read/core/asyncBatchAnalyze) to learn more.

 > [!NOTE]
 > This feature is currently in preview and is only available for English text.

 ## Improve results

 The accuracy of text recognition operations depends on the quality of the images.
-An inaccurate reading may be caused by the following situations:
+An inaccurate reading may be caused by the following factors:

 * Blurry images.
 * Handwritten or cursive text.
 * Artistic font styles.
 * Small text size.
 * Complex backgrounds, shadows, or glare over text or perspective distortion.
-* Oversized or missing capital letters at the beginnings of words
+* Oversized or missing capital letters at the beginnings of words.
 * Subscript, superscript, or strikethrough text.

 ## Next steps